Jodi St. Clair knows firsthand how stressful and emotional it is to be a military parent. Her older son, 22-year-old Jacob, is serving in Korea.

-Jodi and her husband placed two bumper stickers on the back of their van.
+Jodi and her husband decided to place two bumper stickers on the back of their family van.
 One reads “My sons defend our freedom,” and the other says, “Proud parent of a soldier.”
-It’s the kind of thing that invites outsiders to comment in both positive and negative ways, but Jodi could not be prouder of her boys.
+It’s the kind of thing that invites outsiders to comment in both positive and negative ways which both parents completely understand, but Jodi could not be prouder of her two military boys.

 But when Jodi plucked the paper from the windshield, she realized a random stranger had left a handwritten note for her to find — and the anonymous author had something she wanted to say about those bumper stickers on her van.